ozg-y/CS-320/README.md

 ## Introduction
 OzU-G is a project for CS 320 course at Ozyegin University.
-OzU-Garage allows Ozyegin University students to buy and sell their book, electronic, furniture and ticket items.
+OzU-Garage allows Ozyegin University students to buy and sell their book, electronic, furniture and ticket items

 ## Members